-In 2016, around 21 million Americans struggled with addiction involving drugs and/or alcohol, the National Survey on Drug Use and Health (NSDUH) publishes.
-Addiction is considered a chronic disease, and relapse is often part of it.
-The National Institute on Drug Abuse (NIDA) reports that addiction has relapse rates of 40-60 percent, which is similar to relapse rates of other chronic diseases, such as type 1 diabetes, asthma, and hypertension.
+In 2016, around 21 million Americans struggled with addiction involving drugs and/or alcohol, according to the Substance Abuse and Mental Health Services Administration’s National Survey on Drug Use and Health (NSDUH).1 Addiction is considered a chronic condition, and experiencing a relapse is often a part of long-term management of that condition.
+The National Institute on Drug Abuse (NIDA) reports that addiction has relapse rates of in the range of 40-60 percent, which is similar to relapse rates associated with other chronic health conditions, such as high blood pressure and asthma.2

 A relapse prevention plan that is written down can serve as a handy and concrete physical guide that can be referenced as needed.
 This plan is often discussed and ironed out during counseling and therapy sessions as part of a complete addiction treatment program; however, it can be created in any setting at any time.

 A plan can serve as a blueprint to fall back on in times of stress, reminding you of your options in that moment and of your goals for moving forward.
 It can keep you accountable and focused on recovery.
 Relapse prevention plans are highly personal, tailored to your own specific circumstances, triggers, and needs.

 A relapse prevention plan will feature a concrete course of action, outlining coping mechanisms and ideas for managing cravings and triggers in times of stress.4 The plan can be amended and added to as time goes on and needs change.
 The more detailed your plan is, the more likely it is to be helpful during a variety of situations and events.

 - Tools and methods for coping with stress and triggers.

 - Healthy lifestyle strategies and self-improvement ideas.